Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Bug fixes
+  + Shell ksh has a different way to redirect stdout and stderr from bash.
+    PnetCDF configure.ac and acinclude.m4 have been developed mainly on bash.
+    This bug can cause configure command to fail when using ksh.
+Thanks to
+    @poohRui for reporting the bug.
+See Issue #21 and PR #22.
   + For put and get APIs when buftype is MPI_DATATYPE_NULL, bufcount is ignored.
 This is not implemented correctly for blocking put and get APIs.
     See bug fix committed on Aug.
 25, 2018.